UniversalMediaServer/UniversalMediaServer/contrib/ffmpeg/README.md

 ### Troubleshooting:

-Check the library's config.log.
+Check the package's config.log.

-Extract the command lines from build/CMakeFiles/<package>.dir/build.make and try running them manually.
+Extract the command lines from build/CMakeFiles/&lt;package&gt;.dir/build.make and try running them manually.

 ## Credits <a name="Credits"></a>